stackbuilders/tutorials/tutorials/haskell/mustache-templates/tutorial.md

 the rest of the tutorial:

 * `PName` stands for “partial's name”.
-“Partials” are other templates that are inserted into actual template you're rendering. `PName` is a wrapper around `Text` and defined to make it harder to mix it up with other textual values.
+“Partials” are other templates that are inserted into the actual template you're rendering. `PName` is a wrapper around `Text` and defined to make it harder to mix it up with other textual values.
 If you enable the `OverloadedStrings` extension, you can write `PName`s just as normal `String`s.

 * `Node` is a piece of template.
 The whole template body is represented as `[Node]` and that's all you need to know unless you plan to manipulate